gravitational/teleport/rfd/0088-passwordless-windows.md

 created-but-not-registered credential.
 Credential removal is only possible using webauthn API version 4+.

+Windows webauthn supports attestation.
+For FIDO devices it is passed from device.
+For Windows hello device it is TPM attestation.

 ### Authentication

 Authentication depends on server settings (otp, webauthn, passwordless).